Bricktech2000/Resume/resume.md

 <!-- 1147 members on Discord server as of September 19 2023 19:08 -->

-_Club Executive_ `University of Ottawa | June 2022 &mdash; Present`
+_Club Executive_ `University of Ottawa&ensp;|&ensp;June 2022 &mdash; Present`

-- Building a community of **over 1000** computer science students at the University of Ottawa.
+- Building community of **over 1000** computer science students at the University of Ottawa.
-- Collaborating with both other executives to brainstorm, organize and schedule a few dozen events by designing marketing material using Figma and organizing workshops for over **100 students**. <!-- generous cumulative estimation -->
+- Collaborating with both other executives to brainstorm, organize and schedule a few dozen events by designing marketing material using Figma and organizing workshops for <!-- generous cumulative estimation --> over **100 students**.

 <!--
 - Reorganized Discord server of over **1000 members** by creating clearer roles and introduction channels, improving user experience and onboarding.